ErsatzTV/ErsatzTV/README.md

 # ErsatzTV

-**ErsatzTV** is pre-alpha software for configuring and streaming custom live channels using your media library.
+**ErsatzTV** is alpha software for configuring and streaming custom live channels using your media library.
 The software is currently unstable and under active development.

 Documentation is available at [ersatztv.org](https://ersatztv.org/).